Fergus Anderson: Motorcycle racing career

 Anderson was born in Croydon, Surrey on 9 February 1909, the son of a Scottish naval architect.
 He was educated at Berkhamsted School, and as a young boy often attended motor races at the Brooklands Circuit.
 He purchased his first motorcycle in 1923, a Douglas, before he joined the Royal Navy in 1926.

 Anderson competed in his first motorcycle race in 1927 at the age of 18, riding a Levis motorcycle borrowed from his sister without her knowledge.
 He then purchased a 500cc Cotton-Blackburne motorcycle which he used for Motorcycle speedway racing.
 Anderson was awarded a Brooklands Gold Star badge for having lapped the Brooklands circuit at over 100 mph on a Grindlay Peerless motorcycle powered by a J.A.P. engine.

-Fluent in four languages, he enjoyed foreign travel and spent the 1930s competing in road racing events on the European continent riding a variety of motorcycles including; Rudge, Velocette, Excelsior, Norton and DKW.
+Fluent in four languages, Anderson enjoyed foreign travel and spent the 1930s competing in road racing events on the European continent riding a variety of motorcycles including; Rudge, Velocette, Excelsior, Norton and DKW.
 As well as being an accomplished golfer and sailor, he also worked for a short period as a writer for The Motor Cycle magazine.

 Anderson entered his first major international motorcycle competition at the 1932 Spanish Grand Prix.
 In 1937 Anderson entered his first Isle of Man TT race, competing in both the Junior and Senior TT races aboard DKW motorcycles.
 He retired from the Junior race and placed 28th in the Senior TT.

 After the outbreak of the Second World War, Anderson rejoined the Royal Navy where he served with the Small Vessels Pool, helping to ferry vessels from port to port along the British coastline.
 His name appears on the Nazis' "most wanted" list drawn up prior to their intended invasion of Britain (published online as "Hitler's Black Book" by Forces War Records).

 Anderson (3) racing with Werner Haas (4) during the 1953 250cc Dutch TT.

 After the war, Anderson eagerly returned to motorcycle racing, winning 73 races in 1947.
 The 1947 350 cc Swiss Grand Prix was designated to be a one-race 350 cc European road racing championship.
 Anderson claimed the title by winning the race riding his privately funded Velocette KTT Mk VIII.